Is Sitting Cross-Legged (Indian Style) At Your Desk Harmful?

 The fever surrounding quick fixes to bad posture has resulted in massive online advertising campaigns that ended up touching almost every corner of the internet.

-Ergonomic office furniture in particular has become popular amongst employees and occupational health departments alike.
+Ergonomic office furniture in particular has become popular amongst employees and occupational health departments alike (a great example of this is this selection of chairs which help manage sciatica pain).

 Not least for reasons that the business can become more sustainable through caring for the wellbeing of their employees.